-Globalization means a world without international borders, or with borders having reduced significance.
-In this article, we define globalization and set out the benefits of globalization for individual businesses, and economies as a whole.
-In addition, we look at some of the challenges for countries that go down the globalization route.
+Globalization means a world without international borders.
+In this article, we delve into the definition of globalization, and explore the benefits of globalization for individual businesses, and economies as a whole.
+In addition, we look at some of the challenges of globalization for companies that choose go down that route.

 What is the definition of globalization?

 In the broadest terms, globalization is the spread of products, services, people, and activities across national borders and across cultures.
 On an individual business level, this might be referred to as global or overseas expansion.
 Sometimes it is used to refer to a more specific phenomenon in economics — the spread of “free market” policies across the world economy.

 In the modern age, the terms of global trade are largely governed by agreements such as the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) between eleven major Asia-Pacific countries, and the work of international organizations, such as the World Trade Organization.
 Through these agreements, countries usually agree to reduce import tariffs on goods which make the cost of importing those goods higher than they would otherwise be.

-Below we will consider some of the major benefits presented by globalization, both for an individual country’s economy, and for individual businesses.
+Below we will consider some of the major advantages of globalization, both for an individual country’s economy, and for individual businesses.
 We also look at the challenges of globalization in the same way.

 By allowing individual workers to move to other countries, the global economy can better match supply and demand.
 Countries that are excellent in educating certain professionals can export those professionals to other countries which do not have the same specialty.
 For example, New Zealand must import a significant number of skilled agricultural workers every year to harvest its crops.